dans142/GlucoseMeter/README.md

 - The code implements a **running average** method that constantly takes measurement from the analog pin of the ESP32.
 - Data taking is done continously.
 - The modified code also implements an MQTT function, which is replaced as of now with a locally hosted server by the ESP32 using SPIFFS.

+Schematic Diagram can be seen as follows
+[INSERT SCHEMATIC DIAGRAM]

+List of Components:
+- ESP32
+-
+- C
+- D